shreytheshreyas/tp/docs/UserGuide.md

 Format: `delete p/PROJECT_INDEX`

 * The `PROJECT_INDEX` must be a positive integer.
+* The project must exist in the project list before it can be deleted.
 * The user must be in Home View before deleting a project.

 Example of usage: